It is important to remember that the theology of the body was not written to provide a program for teaching chastity.

 This article is reprinted with permission from National Catholic Register.
 To subscribe to the National Catholic Register call 1-800-421-3230.

 Janet E. Smith holds the Father Michael J. McGivney Chair of Life Ethics at Sacred Heart Major Seminary in Detroit.
-She is the author of Life Issues, Medical Choices: Questions and Answers for Catholics, The Right to Privacy (Bioethics & Culture), Humanae Vitae: A Generation Later and the editor of Why Humanae Vitae Was Right.
-She has published many articles on ethical and bioethics issues.
-She has taught at the University of Notre Dame and the University of Dallas.
+She is the author of Living the Truth in Love: Pastoral Approaches to Same-Sex Attraction, In the Beginning . . .: A Theology of the Body, Life Issues, Medical Choices: Questions and Answers for Catholics, The Right to Privacy (Bioethics & Culture), Humanae Vitae: A Generation Later and the editor of Why Humanae Vitae Was Right.
 Prof. Smith has received the Haggar Teaching Award from the University of Dallas, the Prolife Person of the Year from the Diocese of Dallas, and the Cardinal Wright Award from the Fellowship of Catholic Scholars.
-She is serving a second term as a consultor to the Pontifical Council on the Family.
+She was named Catholic of the Year by Our Sunday Visitor in 2015.
 Over a million copies of her talk, "Contraception: Why Not" have been distributed.
 Visit Janet Smith's web page here.
 See Janet Smith's audio tapes and writing here.
 Janet Smith is on the Advisory Board of the Catholic Education Resource Center.Copyright © 2011 National Catholic Register

 back to top